BRICS Legal Studies School 2026

-The BRICS Legal Studies School 2025 is a week-long intensive academic program hosted by the Federal University of Minas Gerais (UFMG), Brazil, in collaboration with co-sponsor institutions, including the Higher School of Economics, MGIMO University, and Russian Presidential Academy (RANEPA) from Russia, the China University of Political Science and Law (CUPL) and Huazhong University of Science and Technology (HUST) from China, the National Law University, Jodhpur from India and the North-West University, from South Africa.
-The program offers an in-depth exploration of the legal systems of the original BRICS countries—Brazil, Russia, India, China, and South Africa—while fostering critical dialogue on global challenges and international cooperation.
-The program is supported by the Public Prosecutor’s Office of Minas Gerais through its Secretariat for International Affairs (SAI).
+The BRICS Legal Studies School 2026 is a week-long intensive academic program hosted by the Federal University of Minas Gerais (UFMG), Brazil, in collaboration with partner institutions, including Huazhong University of Science and Technology (HUST), The Chinese University of Hong Kong, Shenzhen (CUHK) and Zhongnan University of Economics and Law, from China; HSE University, Russian Presidential Academy (RANEPA), Moscow State Linguistic University (MSLU), Russian State University for the Humanities and Kutafin Moscow State Law University, from Russia; North-West University, University of Johannesburg and University of Cape Town, from South Africa; National Law University, Jodphur, from India.
+Other partners to be announced.
+The program offers an in-depth exploration of the legal systems of the original BRICS countries—Brazil, Russia, India, China, and South Africa—while fostering critical dialogue on global challenges and international cooperation among BRICS+ countries.

-Targeted at final-year undergraduate and graduate students from BRICS countries, the BRICS Legal Studies School 2025 operates under Brazil’s 2025 BRICS Presidency theme, “Strengthening Global South Cooperation for More Inclusive and Sustainable Governance.”
-Aligned with the bloc’s priorities—such as artificial intelligence (AI), climate change, and UN reform—this School equips participants to examine legal traditions, institutional governance, and transnational challenges across the BRICS and beyond.
+Targeted at final-year undergraduate and graduate students from BRICS+ countries, the BRICS Legal Studies School 2026 will operate under India’s 2026 BRICS Presidency theme: “Building for Resilience, Innovation, Cooperation and Sustainability”.
+Aligned with the bloc’s priorities—such as artificial intelligence (AI), climate change, and security—this School equips participants to examine legal traditions, institutional governance, and transnational challenges across the BRICS+ and beyond.

 Objectives